tsgomes9/tsgomes9/README.md

   <p>
 I hold a Bachelor's degree in Information Systems from the Centro Universitário do Norte (Uninorte).
 Currently, I'm pursuing an MBA in Information Technology Business Management and a post-graduation degree in Multi-platform Mobile Application Projects.

-Currently, I'm focused on expanding my skills in front-end and back-end web development, using technologies such as HTML, CSS, JavaScript, ReactJS, Bootstrap, NodeJS, among others.
+Currently, I'm focused on expanding my skills in front-end and back-end web development, using technologies such as JAVA, HTML, CSS, JavaScript, ReactJS, Bootstrap, NodeJS, among others.
 </div>

 ##